PrestaShop/prestashop.github.io/howtos/module/_posts/2016-07-07-Common-mistakes-while-coding-module.md

 published: false
 ---

-PrestaShop has been around for many years, during which thousands of modules were made by thousands of developers, yet we still see the same simple mistakes being made, even thought they could easily be avoided.
+PrestaShop has been around for many years, during which thousands of modules were made by thousands of developers, yet we still see the same simple mistakes being made, even though they could easily be avoided.

 Here is a list of 10+ common mistakes when coding a PrestaShop module, with a short information on how to avoid them.